 We have entered a period of rapidly-successive mass hysterias (this in itself indicating a deep disturbance in the moral order).
 We are experiencing a vicious downward spiral into mass pathology.
 In this context, all of the core values of our civilization—free speech, autonomy, privacy, personal sovereignty—are threatened.
 Indeed, we see a new culture emerging bearing all the signs of an authoritarian order.
 And that is something to panic about.

 We are, like all mammals, evolved beings.
 Natural history has made us specially social; engaged and non-stressed interaction with other persons roots deeply in our nervous system.
-As Gabor Mate tells us, children require attentive and emotionally-available caregivers.
+As Gabor Maté tells us, children require attentive and emotionally-available caregivers.
 Co-presence is insufficient to properly activate our nervous systems.
-We cannot accomplish thought screens.
-Children require intimate and physical interaction to develop out more fully their brains and their minds and their emotions.
-The unfolding of the human personality is dialectical; we come with wetware, but it requires activation and stimulation and programming (socialization).
-Humans require sufficient dopamine production for proper levels of motivation.
-Humans require oxytocin for love and solidarity.
-Humans require serotonin for happiness and wellbeing.
+We cannot accomplish this through screens.
+Children require intimate and physical interaction to develop out more fully their brains, emotions, and minds.
+The unfolding of the human personality is dialectical; we come with wetware that requires activation and stimulation and programming (socialization).
+Humans depend on sufficient dopamine production for proper levels of motivation.
+They need ample oxytocin for love and solidarity.
+Serotonin for happiness and wellbeing.
 And all the rest of it.
 It is engaged and non-stressed social interaction in childhood that builds the normal and healthy adult.
 Children can feel the stress their parents bring to their interactions.
 If parents behave as if a terrible monster waits around the corner—even more frighteningly, as if other human beings carry this terrible monster within them—the children will internalize this stress and it will damage them.

 By conditioning people to perceive disease and death in human relations and intimate interaction, the societal response to this virus is deadening people.
 Stress produces cortisol, a hormone that affects every system in the body.
 If the production of this hormone is constant, it compromises every system in the body, producing a damaged person.
 Like a wolf or a bear in a cage.
 It’s not the virus that is doing this to us.
 It’s the societal reaction to the virus that is doing this to us.
 In light of the actual risks from this disease, objectively, there is no justification for the intensity and duration of the stress response.
 It is tragic that only some people can see that this is the wrong thing to do in the throes of a pandemic.
 Maybe one day most people will see it.
 They usually do.
 But by then it will be too late.
 In many ways it’s already is too late.
 All we can do now is try to mitigate the harm the fearful and the selfish and irrational fear have inflicted upon our nation.

 For all those who will take umbrage at what I have written here, know that I have been watching the way you treat other people.
 Your mocking and hatefulness, your belittling of others with whom you disagree, are signs of the very pathology I am writing about.
-The offense you take, the anger you feel, are personal reflections on the condition that you have imposed on the rest of us.
-The reflex of projecting your lack of empathy on others exposed you a long time ago.
+The offense you take, the anger you feel, are personal reflections on the condition that you have imposed on others in a dynamic of othering.
+The reflex of projecting lack of empathy exposed you a long time ago.
 I owe you no apology.
 Quite the other way around.
 Start treating people as the human beings they are.